allen-cell-animated/cell-catalog/src/pages/cell-line/AICS-30-22/index.md

 donor_plasmid: https://www.addgene.org/101783/
 eu_hpsc_reg: https://hpscreg.eu/cell-line/UCSFi001-A-18
 images_and_videos:
+  images:
+    - image: single_plane_image_cl22.jpg
+      caption: "mEGFP-tagged autophagy-related protein LC3 B localization in an hiPSC colony.
+Image is a single slice of a 3Dspinning disk confocal z-stack of a live hiPSC colony in the bottom half of the cells.
+Both untreated cells (left panel) andcells treated for 24 hours with 800nM leupeptin to visualize autophagosomes (right panel) are shown."
+    - image: Main_cell_line_morphology.jpg
+      caption: "Viability and colony formation photographed 3 days post-thaw at 4X magnification.
+Cells were treated with ROCK inhibitor for 24 hrs post-thaw."
+    - image: GenomicCharacterization_tagged_allele_gel.jpg
   videos:
     - video: https://player.vimeo.com/video/253348710
       caption: "Z-stacks of live hiPS cell colony expressing mEGFP-tagged autophagy-related protein LC3 B in the absence (stack on the left) and presence of 800 nM leupeptin (stack on the right).
 Cells were imaged in 3D on a spinning-disk confocal microscope.
 Movie starts at the bottom of the cells and ends at the top.
 Scale bar, 5µm."